KytonThaundi/kyton_thaundi/README.md

 # Kyton Thaundi

 ## Project Overview
-This project showcases the professional profile of Kyton Thaundi, an Information Technology professional with extensive experience in software development, business systems analysis, and network administration.
+This project showcases the professional profile of Kyton Thaundi, an Information Technology professional with extensive experience in business systems analysis.

 ## Technologies Used
 - React